CodeSugar/CodeSugar/README.md

 > Experienced Full Stack Engineer passionate about problem-solving, data pipelines, web development, and automation.
 Dedicated to continuous learning and contributing to innovative solutions.

-I'm Gustavo, I dedicate myself to learning and creating solutions to common problems, with the hope of leaving the world a little better.
-Sometimes the simplest solution for a hard problem is the best.
+I dedicate myself to learning and creating solutions to common problems, with the hope of making the world a little better.
+Sometimes the simplest solution to a complex problem is the best.

 ## What I love:

-* Find multiple solutions to problems
+* Finding multiple solutions to problems
-* Learn new tools and ways to solve common challanges ( looking at you new js framework of the day )
+* Learning new tools and approaches to solving common challenges (including the latest JavaScript framework of the day)
-* Play competetive videogames ( is not necessary to win all the time to have fun )
+* Playing competitive video games (it's not necessary to win all the time to have fun)
-* Add knowledge about common life challanges ( finances, philosophy, psychology, productivity, hapiness )
+* Adding knowledge about common life challenges (finances, philosophy, psychology, productivity, happiness)

 ## What I do: